 Possible Defense Strategies for Prostitution Charges

 Just because an officer arrested and charged you with prostitution doesn’t mean an automatic conviction.
-You’re entitled to dispute the accusations made against you and defend yourself in court.
+You can dispute the accusations against you and defend yourself in court.
 Various defenses could get the charges dropped.
-Rosenthal Kalabus & Therrian will come up with the best methods of attacking the prosecution’s case to instill doubt within the jury members.
+Rosenthal Kalabus & Therrian will devise the best methods to attack the prosecution’s case to instill doubt in the jury members.

 Some common and successful arguments include: